-If you are finished having children or decide to not have children, there are safe and effective procedures to permanently prevent pregnancy.
+If you are finished having children or decide not to have children, there are safe and effective procedures to permanently prevent pregnancy.
 With little side effects and a quick recovery, female sterilization at Southern Oklahoma Women’s Health clinic is a prime option to consider.

 One method of permanent birth control we perform at our Ardmore gynecologic clinic is the tubal implant.
 This surgery-free procedure uses a coil-like cylinder to ultimately block the egg from leaving the fallopian tube.
 Because the egg cannot reach the end of the fallopian tube, fertilization from sperm is prevented.

-The coil is simply inserted through the vagina and uterus and into the fallopian tube where it begins to create a natural barrier.
+The coil is simply inserted through the vagina and uterus and into the fallopian tube, where it begins to create a natural barrier.
 After the course of around three months, tissue will have filled the fallopian tube, sealing it closed.

-At Southern Oklahoma Women’ Health clinic, we use the Essure implant created from the same flexible material used in heart stents.
+At Southern Oklahoma Women’ Health clinic, we use the Essure implant, created from the same flexible material used in heart stents.
 It forms to the organic shape of the fallopian tube.
 Essure has been used in half-a-million women since its inception in 2002.